chinapedia/wikipedia.abstract.en/Page/Butterfly_effect.md

-Lorenz_attractor_yb.svg for values ρ=28, σ = 10, β = 8/3.
+for values ρ=28, σ = 10, β = 8/3.
 The butterfly effect or sensitive dependence on initial conditions is the property of a dynamical system that, starting from any of various arbitrarily close alternative initial conditions on the attractor, the iterated points will become arbitrarily spread out from each other.]]

-Double_pendulum_simultaneous_realisations.ogv

 In chaos theory, the BUTTERFLY EFFECT is the sensitive dependence on initial conditions in which a small change in one state of a deterministic nonlinear system can result in large differences in a later state.[1]